-Permanent disability pension: For a total disability, the monthly pension is equal to 100% of the insured's average monthly earnings in the last 12 months.
+Permanent disability pension: If the insured is assessed as totally disabled, the monthly pension is equal to 100% of the insured's average monthly earnings in the last 12 months.

-The minimum annual earnings for benefit calculation purposes are 318,000 CFA francs.
+The minimum annual earnings for benefit calculation purposes are 476,300 CFA francs.

-The maximum annual earnings for benefit calculation purposes are 3,922,000 CFA francs.
+The maximum annual earnings for benefit calculation purposes are 5,874,400 CFA francs.